-- 75 Futhermore, long-term chemical weathering Iin many tropical systems, long lasting chemical weathering has led to the depletion of rock-derived nutrients in soils and has limited the capacity of plants and microorganisms to access-newthese nutrients (Liu et al., 2015; Vitousek and Chadwick, 2013).
-(Liu et al., 2015; Vitousek and Chadwick, 2013).
-It is likely that variation in soil weathering stage and nutrient availability in tropical forests affect soil C storage and the exchange of C between plants, soil and the atmosphere.
-For example, due to their tight coupling driven by the metabolic needs of plants and microorganisms, changes in nutrient availability such as nitrogen (N) and phosphorus (P) can greatly alter the terrestrial C - cycle, partly because CO2 uptake by terrestrial ecosystems strongly depends on N and P availability (Fernández-Martínez et al., 2014).
-Furthermore, low N and P availability limits microbial growth and activities and therefore affects the cycling of organic matter (Jing et al., 2020; Liu et al., 2015).
-It is likely that variation in soil weathering stage, nutrient availability, as well as the structure and function of tropical forests will affect stabilization mechanisms and the exchange of C between plants, - 85 soil and the atmosphere.
-Thus, Nnutrient limitation in highly weathered tropical soil will likely force plant communities to alter belowground and aboveground C allocation (Doetterl et al., 2015a; Fisher et al., 2013; Wright et al., 2011), with more roots growing in organic rich topsoil, reducing C input to deeper soil layers (Addo-Danso et al., 2018), thereby affecting SOC stocks.

-thereby affecting SOC stock.
-C input to soils is often limited to shallow surface layers, where roots grow in organic rich topsoil, with lower C input to deeper soil layers.
-Further Additionally, along soil age gradients, the SOC stabilization of mineral organic matter through by clay first increases and then decreases with a reduction in reactive mineral surfaces as weathering advances (Doetterl et al., 2018; Kramer and Chadwick, 2018)- AsIn consequence, clay in old tropical soils has a more limited potential to protect C against microbial decomposers compared to younger soils (Doetterl et al., 2018; Ngongo et al., 2009).
-In contrast, stable microaggregates rich in iron (Fe) and aluminum (Al) oxyhydroxides found in abundance in tropical soils

-95 (Bruun et al., 2010; Torres-Sallan et al., 2017) seem to be of greater importance to stabilize C in tropical soils as concentrations of Al and Fe are commonly higher than in many temperate soils (Khomo et al, 2017).
-This is confirmed by studies conducted across a wide range of tropical ecoregions showing that SOC is mainly regulated by Fe or Al (hydr) oxides, more so than by clay content (Fang et al., 2019; von Fromm et al., 2021; Rasmussen et al., 2018).
+In many tropical systems, long lasting chemical weathering has led to the depletion of rock-derived nutrients in soils and limited the capacity of plants to access new nutrients (Vitousek and Chadwick, 2013).
+It is likely that variation in soil weathering stage, nutrient availability, as well as the structure and function of tropical forests will affect stabilization mechanisms and the exchange of C between plants, soil and the atmosphere.
+Nutrient limitation in highly weathered tropical soil will likely force plant communities to alter belowground and aboveground C allocation (Doetterl et al., 2015a; Fisher et al., 2013; Wright et al., 2011), thereby affecting SOC stock.
+C input to soils is often limited to shallow surface layers, where roots grow in organic-rich topsoil, with lower C input to deeper soil layers.
+Further, the stabilization of mineral organic matter through clay first increases and then decreases with a reduction in reactive mineral surfaces as weathering advances.
+In consequence, clay in old tropical soils has a more limited potential to protect C against microbial decomposers compared to younger soils (Doetterl et al., 2018; Ngongo et al., 2009).
+In contrast, stable microaggregates rich in iron (Fe) and aluminum (Al) oxyhydroxides found in abundance in tropical soils (Bruun et al., 2010; Reichenbach et al., 2021 in review) seem to be of greater importance to stabilize C in tropical soils as concentrations of Al and Fe are commonly higher than in many temperate soils.

-Hence, understanding tropical soil C dynamics ultimately depends on our mechanistic understanding of these complex

-- 100 interactions and the ability to determine the primary environmental controls on SOC content and respiration.
+Hence, understanding tropical soil C dynamics ultimately depends on our mechanistic understanding of these complex interactions and the ability to determine the primary environmental controls on SOC content and respiration.
 In our study, we aim to answer if C release through heterotrophic respiration from forest soils in the humid tropics follows predictable patterns related to geochemical soil properties and topography.
 We postulate that, in the absence of anthropogenic disturbance, soil geochemistry derived from its parent material has a lasting effect on soil C respiration due to its influence on stabilization mechanisms and soil fertility, even in deeply weathered natural tropical soils.
-Specifically, we study the factors which control - 105 variation in potential heterotrophic soil respiration (SPR) of SOC with varying radiocarbon age ( $\Delta^{14}$ C) and stabilized and protected against microbial decomposers by chemical and physical mechanisms.
+Specifically, we study the factors which control variation in potential heterotrophic soil respiration (SPR) of SOC with varying radiocarbon age (Δ^{14} C) and stabilized and protected against microbial decomposers by chemical and physical mechanisms.
 We selected soils in our study that developed from geochemically distinct parent material along slope gradients under comparable tropical climate and vegetation.
-We hypothesize that (1) specific soil respiration and the $\Delta^{14}$ C signature of potential soil respiration in tropical soils are primarily controlled by geochemical properties related to soil fertility derived from and varying with soil parent material.
-These - 110 variations in soil fertility can stimulate or inhibit microbial activity and increase or decrease soil C decomposition rates.
-(2) The presence or absence of C stabilization mechanisms, in soils, related to mineral geochemistry and soil formation, can increase SOC stocks and decrease heterotrophic C respiration rates by creating an energetic barrier for C decomposers, for example through complexation with organic molecules or by forming stable (micro) aggregates.
-(3) The topographic origin of a soil sample controls specific soil respiration and its $\Delta^{14}$ C signature indirectly through the environmental conditions under - 115 which soil C decomposition took place in situ, modifying the quality and quantity of the available SOC stock prior to the experiment.
+We hypothesize that SPR and the Δ^{14} C signature of SPR in tropical soils are primarily controlled by soil geochemical properties, driving nutrient availability and C accessibility to microbial decomposers.
+We further hypothesize that topography controls SPR and its Δ^{14} C signature indirectly through erosion and deposition processes as well as the hydrological conditions limiting SOC decomposition.